13 Shopify Competitors And Alternatives In 2025

 Still, these facts don’t make Shopify a perfect eCommerce platform.
 In 2020, the company confirmed a data breach in which customers’ information (including their names, addresses, and order details) from about 190 merchants was leaked.

-In 2021, a few large publishers (including McGraw Hill Elsevier Inc., Macmillan Learning, and Pearson Education) sued Shopify because it didn’t remove stores selling pirated copies of their products and learning materials.
+In 2021, a few large publishers (including McGraw-Hill, Elsevier Inc., Macmillan Learning, and Pearson Education) sued Shopify for not removing stores selling pirated copies of their products and learning materials.

 Most people don’t like Shopify because of three major reasons: